 We’re spoiler free here, so we won’t go into the detail of the ruthless van der Linde gang with which Arthur runs, the antagonist rivals we will face, or the unfolding story that encompasses characters from the original Redemption, other than to say they all form the bedrock of your support system and success, and each has a part to play in your motivation and growth throughout the story.

 The stars of the piece are many, but it’s the gang that is the most alive with friction and interaction to drive the story forward, schemes and plans to make a little money.
-Of course there are innumerable (so far) side missions, quests, and encounters, all of which can shape your world a little differently, but the 60-hour or so play time that has been publicised is hinged around the main mission line – although you must be in pursuit of a deadline if that’s how fast you despatched the game.
+Of course there are innumerable (so far) side missions, quests, and encounters, all of which can shape your world a little differently, but the that has been publicised is hinged around the main mission line – although you must be in pursuit of a deadline if that’s how fast you despatched the game.

 60 hours is no time at all in RDR2 if you are easily distracted.
 There are uncountable decisions to be made, that all effect your play: to kill, to rob, to aid and abet, to assist, to play nice or play nasty, to play cards and get drunk, to check out your horse's undercarriage, to, urm... get an awkward hug from a war vet and make a new friend.
 Or to ignore the world and go for a camping expedition on your lonesome.

 And nothing happens fast (well, except your death, often).
 Where GTA5 has madness, RDR2 has method: we often felt drained and worn out when seemingly doing not a lot, as Rockstar have made it an effort to do even small things.
 You just can’t play it mentally switched off.
 Every animal-skinning or corpse-looting is a deliberate and fully completed individual action.
 It’s, well, tiring.